 "We do a lot of projects in our classes, but we do them for a grade.
 The Mountaintop program allowed us to be fully immersed in a long-term project with a real audience, not just professors and classmates.
-My team was designing an app for parents and care providers that will produce a close simulation of how children with cochlear implants hear different sounds.
+My care providers that will produce a close simulation of how children with cochlear implants hear different sounds.
 It's amazing that we can apply our engineering knowledge to help them.